-4This argument is in line with the logic of Myers and Majluf (1984) and is also subscribed by Bolton and Freixas (2006).
-An alternative explanation for banks' reluctance to raise new equity when their capital position is impaired is the debt overhang problem (see Myers, 1977, and Hanson, Kashyap, and Stein, 2011).
+&lt;sup>4 This argument is in line with the logic of Myers and Majluf (1984) and is also subscribed to by Bolton and Freixas (2006).
+An alternative explanation for banks' reluctance to raise new equity when their capital position is impaired is the debt overhang problem (see Myers 1977 and Hanson, Kashyap, and Stein 2011).

-5These conditions have been noted by Blum and Hellwig (1995) and parallel the conditions in Kashyap, Stein, and Wilcox (1993) for the existence of a bank lending channel in the transmission of monetary policy.
+&lt;sup>5 These conditions have been noted by Blum and Hellwig (1995) and parallel the conditions in Kashyap, Stein, and Wilcox (1993) for the existence of a bank lending channel in the transmission of monetary policy.

-whose dividend policy and equity raising processes are subject to quadratic adjustment costs in a context where loan losses follow a second-order autoregressive process and bank failure is costly.
-He shows that the optimal capital decisions of the bank change significantly with the introduction of a value-at-risk capital constraint.
+that the optimal capital decisions of the bank change significantly with the introduction of a value-at-risk capital constraint.
 Peura and Keppo (2006) consider a continuous-time model in which raising bank equity takes time.
-A supervisor checks at random times whether the bank complies with a minimum capital requirement and the bank may hold capital buffers in order to reduce the risk of being closed for holding insufficient capital when audited.
-Similarly, the banks in Elizalde and Repullo (2007) may hold economic capital in excess of their regulatory capital in order to reduce the risk of losing their valuable charter in case of failure.
+A supervisor checks at random times whether the bank complies with a minimum capital requirement and the bank may hold capital buffers to reduce the risk of being closed for holding insufficient capital when audited.
+Similarly, the banks in Elizalde and Repullo (2007) may hold economic capital in excess of their regulatory capital to reduce the risk of losing their valuable charter in case of failure.
 Zhu (2008) adapts the model of Cooley and Quadrini (2001) to the analysis of banks with decreasing returns to scale, minimum capital requirements, and linear equity-issuance costs.
-Assuming ex-ante heterogeneity in banks' capital positions, the paper finds that for poorly-capitalized banks, risk-based capital requirements increase safety without causing a major increase in procyclicality, whereas for well-capitalized banks, the converse is true.
+Assuming ex ante heterogeneity in banks' capital positions, the paper finds that for poorly capitalized banks, risk-based capital requirements increase safety without causing a major increase in procyclicality, whereas for well-capitalized banks, the converse is true.

 Our analysis is simpler along the dynamic dimension than most of the papers mentioned above.
 However, differently from them, we construct an equilibrium model of relationship banking with endogenous loan rates and a focus on the implications of capital requirements for aggregate bank lending, bank failure probabilities, and social welfare.
 In this sense, our paper is also related to recent attempts to incorporate bank capital frictions and capital requirements into macroeconomic models.
-Van den Heuvel (2008) assesses the aggregate steady-state welfare cost of capital requirements in a setup where deposits provide unique liquidity services to consumers.
-Meh and Moran (2010), Gertler and Kiyotaki (2010), and Martinez-Miera and Suarez (2012), among others, consider models where aggregate bank capital is a state variable whose dynamics is constrained by the evolution of the limited wealth of the bankers.
-In most of these papers bank capital requirements are binding at all times, although some papers like Gerali et al. (2010) induce the existence of buffers by postulating that the deviation from some ad hoc target capital ratio involves a quadratic cost.
+Van den Heuvel (2008) assesses the aggregate steady-state welfare cost of capital requirements in a setup in which deposits provide unique liquidity services to consumers.
+Meh and Moran (2010), Gertler and Kiyotaki (2010), and Martinez-Miera and Suarez (2012), among others, consider models in which aggregate bank capital is a state variable whose dynamics is constrained by the evolution of the limited wealth of the bankers.
+In most of these papers, bank capital requirements are binding at all times, although some papers, like Gerali et al. (2010), induce the existence of buffers by postulating that the deviation from some ad hoc target capital ratio involves a quadratic cost.
 The procyclical effects of capital requirements is the focus of attention in Angelini et al. (2010), where there are no loan defaults or bank failures, making their model silent on an important aspect of the relevant welfare trade-offs, and in Brunnermeier and Sannikov (2011), where requirements take the form of value-at-risk constraints on a trading book and risk comes from variation in asset prices.

 Our paper is complementary to prior contributions focused on the design of capital regulation under the new macroprudential perspective.
-Daníelsson et al. (2001), Kashyap and Stein (2004), Gordy and Howells (2006), Saurina and Trucharte (2007) and, more recently, Brunnermeier et al. (2009) and Hanson, Kashyap, and Stein (2011) discuss the potential importance of the procyclical effects of risk-based capital requirements and elaborate, mostly qualitatively, on the pros and cons of the various options for their correction.
+Daníelsson et al. (2001), Kashyap and Stein (2004), Gordy and Howells (2006), Saurina and Trucharte (2007), and, more recently, Brunnermeier et al. (2009) and Hanson, Kashyap, and Stein (2011) discuss the potential importance of the procyclical effects of risk-based capital requirements and elaborate, mostly qualitatively, on the pros and cons of the various options for their correction.